permguard/permguard/www/content/docs/0.0.x/concepts/zones/zones.md

 Each `zone` segments a distinct `trust model` and maintains its own ledgers, manifests, schemas, policies, and permissions.

 {{< callout context="note" icon="info-circle" >}}
-In the [PharmaAuthZFlow sample](/docs/0.0.x/getting-started/hands-on-example/), the `demo-zone` is created as one of the example segments.
+In the [PharmaAuthZFlow sample](/docs/0.0.x/getting-started/hands-on-base-example/), the `platform-admin-zone` is created as one of the example segments.
 {{< /callout >}}

 Each zone is uniquely identified by a `name`.